Wadaboa/wadaboa.github.io/_posts/2020-02-19-euler-number.md

 ### Final considerations

-If you have any kind of issue or doubt, feel free to comment [my project on Github](https://github.com/Wadaboa/cv-con-rod-inspection), which is where I actually implemented the provided Python source code.
+If you have any kind of issue or doubt, feel free to comment [my project on Github](https://github.com/Wadaboa/cv-con-rod-inspection), which is where I actually implemented the provided Python source code.<br>
 Anyway, I know that my way of computing the Euler number is not the fastest, so I'm looking on new ways to try and improve it.
 I think that the bottleneck may be _strides_ related.